VirgilBB/metal-validator-akash/README.md

 - **File Descriptor Limits**: Increased to 65536 to prevent "too many open files" errors
 - **Peer Monitoring**: Real-time peer count monitoring every 5 minutes
 - **Bootstrap Detection**: Waits for blockchain to fully bootstrap before reporting success

-## Requirements

-- Akash wallet with AKT tokens
-- Metal wallet with 2,000+ METAL tokens (for mainnet staking)
-- Provider with `ip-lease: true` attribute (for dedicated IP)
-- Access to Akash Console (no CLI required)
-- 5-10 minutes for deployment and bootstrap

-## Cost

-- **Mainnet**: Approximately $5-15/month on Akash Network
-- Varies by provider and market conditions

 ## Resources